DelroyBarnies99/LoginAndRegistrationFinal/README.md

 # LoginAndRegistrationFinal
 This project uses Spring boot and Spring security to allow users to login and register and stores user information in a mysql database.
 All passwords stored in the database are encrypted and users are provided roles for either user or admin.
-All web pages where designed by me in hTML and CSS for styling.
+All web pages where designed by me in HTML and CSS for styling.
 I used Thymeleaf used for templating web pages and providing form field validations.